hanabi/hanabi.github.io/Hat_Guessing.md

 ### Discard Priority

-* If a player has two or more trash cards and are ordered to discard, then should discard the left-most card.
+* If a player has two or more trash cards, the priority is to discard the left-most card.
 * (This is similar to *Trash Priority* in the "normal" conventions.)